Pharmaceuticals

 1/3

-of the cost growth between 2012 and 2022 is due to new drugs
+of the cost growth between 2012 and 2022 is due to new pharmaceuticals

-From a health economics perspective, the pharmaceutical market is interesting because many decisions are made jointly by the players.
-In the case of prescription drugs, for example, patients must always consult a doctor in order to obtain access to the medication.
-Which preparation they receive depends on the doctor, but may also depend on the pharmacist.
-As doctors and pharmacists earn money when dispensing medication, they may not always have an incentive to dispense the cheapest preparation.
-Especially if there are several preparations with the same active ingredient, i.e. generics are available, financial interests may prevail.
-The prescribing behaviour of doctors and the dispensing behaviour of pharmacists, as well as prices, in turn have an influence on how much turnover and profit pharmaceutical manufacturers make.
-The pricing behaviour of the industry, if it has any leeway, therefore depends on the behaviour of the other players.
-In turn, prices also have an influence on whether a drug is available on the market at all.
-Today, there are no drugs for many diseases because research and development is simply not worthwhile.
-On the other hand, producers could withdraw from a market if prices fall too low after patent expiry.
-The various interests of the stakeholders give rise to a large number of conflicting objectives with regard to innovation, costs, access, etc. With our research, we contribute to a better understanding of these conflicting objectives and thus enable policymakers to make informed decisions.
+From a health economics perspective, the pharmaceutical market is particularly interesting because many decisions are made collectively by various stakeholders.
+For instance, patients must always consult a doctor to access prescription medications.
+Which drug they receive depends on the doctor and, in some cases, the pharmacist.
+Since doctors and pharmacists earn a margin from dispensing medications, they may not always have an incentive to provide the cheapest option.
+This is especially true when multiple drugs with the same active ingredient are available, such as generics, where financial interests might take precedence.
+The prescribing behavior of doctors and the dispensing practices of pharmacists, as well as drug prices, directly influence the revenue and profit of pharmaceutical manufacturers.
+Consequently, the pricing strategies of the industry, when some flexibility exists, depend on the behavior of these other stakeholders.
+Prices, in turn, impact whether a medication is available in the market.
+Many diseases currently lack treatments because research and development are simply not profitable.
+On the other hand, producers may withdraw from a market if prices drop too low after patents expire.
+The differing interests of stakeholders result in numerous trade-offs regarding innovation, costs, access, and more.
+Through our research, we aim to better understand these trade-offs, enabling policymakers to make informed decisions.